7th Duke of Edinburgh's Own Gurkha Rifles: Colonels of the regiment

-Unique Regimental Customs
+Unique regimental customs

 In the Tropics British Army officers invariably wore white mess kit jackets when appropriate.
 Officers of 7th Gurkha Rifles however, always wore black jackets.
 This was because the regiment went into mourning for the loss of Lord Kitchener, (see above) Secretary of State for War, on 5 June 1916, when HMS Hampshire struck a mine and sank.
-Lord Kitchener was travelling to Russia.
+Kitchener was travelling to Russia.
 It appears that the order for officers to wear dark jackets with tropical mess kit was never rescinded.

 7th Gurkha Rifles had a unique stance for 'Regimental Stand Easy' - this entailed holding the barrel of the rifle in the left hand, whereas throughout the remainder of the British Army and the Brigade of Gurkhas at 'Stand Easy', the rifle was held by the right hand - normally at or about the sights.